kjhe11e/bitcoin-testnet-box/README.md

 git clone --shallow-since 2014-10-18 git@github.com:freewil/bitcoin-testnet-box.git
 ```

+## Using with docker
+This testnet-box can be used with [Docker](https://www.docker.com/) to run it in
+an isolated container.

+### Building docker image

+Pull the image
+  * `docker pull freewil/bitcoin-testnet-box`

+or build it yourself from this directory
+  * `docker build -t bitcoin-testnet-box .`

+### Running docker container
+The docker image will run two bitcoin nodes in the background and is meant to be
+attached to allow you to type in commands.
+The image also exposes
+the two JSON-RPC ports from the nodes if you want to be able to access them
+from outside the container.

+   `$ docker run -t -i -p 19001:19001 -p 19011:19011 freewil/bitcoin-testnet-box`

+or if you built the docker image yourself:

+   `$ docker run -t -i -p 19001:19001 -p 19011:19011 bitcoin-testnet-box`

 ## Starting the testnet-box

 This will start up two nodes using the two datadirs `1` and `2`.
 They